-Selecting the direction of rotation (fig. C)
+Selecting the direction of rotation (fig. D)

-For drilling and for tightening screws, use forward (clockwise) rotation.
-For loosening screws or removing a jammed drill bit, use reverse (counterclockwise) rotation.
+For tightening, use forward (clockwise) rotation.
+For loosening, use reverse (counterclockwise) rotation.

 - To select forward rotation, push the forward/reverse slider (2) to the left. - To select reverse rotation, push the forward/reverse slider to the right. - To lock the tool, set the forward/reverse slider into the centre position.